Logo

 3. Both freelancers and self-employed workers have autonomy.

-Unlike traditionally employed individuals who do not have the ability to choose who they work with, both freelancers and self-employed individuals enjoy a certain level of control over how they do their work and when they want to do it.
+Unlike traditionally employed individuals who cannot choose who they work with, both freelancers and self-employed individuals enjoy a certain level of control over how they do their work and when they want to do it.

-Freelancers have the ability to choose how many clients they want to accept and who they want to work with, while self-employed business owners have the freedom to run their own businesses according to how they please.
+Freelancers can choose how many clients they want to accept and who they want to work with, while self-employed business owners can run their own businesses as they please.

 See Related: 5 Powerful Client Facing Skills to Have